NB1/RepData_PeerAssessment1/PA1_template.md

 **Replacement of the missing value**

 A very good discussion of missing value imputation is available [here](http://www.stat.columbia.edu/~gelman/arm/missing.pdf "Columbia Reference").
 We used the hot-deck imputation method described in the article.
 For each row with a missing value in a data-set, the hot-deck method finds another row in the data set which is closest to this row but does not have the value missing.
-It uses a random subset of all rows to find a closer neighbor.
 It then replaces the missing value by the corresponding value in the closest neighbor.
+To save computation time we used a .1% subset of the entire data to find the closest neighbor.
 We defined a distance funtion between any two rows of the data set.
+The distance function is given near the top of this document.
+The imputation code is bwlow:

+**Imputation Code**

 ```r